This is a list that I’d written a while ago to help a friend who had just been offered representation by a literary agent.

 10. How do you work with clients as they’re generating new ideas?
 (For example, I ask clients for idea pitches and then help them hone in on what’s strongest to pursue.)

-Before you put these questions to an agent, of course, figure out what you feel like you want the answers to be.
+Once you’ve solidified your questions to ask a literary agent but before you ask them, figure out what you feel like you want the answers to be.
 Some of these issues may not matter to you, but you may have strong opinions about others.
 There are no right or wrong answers to these questions, per se, but right and wrong answers for you. (“If we don’t see this book, I will burn down your house and run around your backyard naked,” would probably be a wrong answer for everyone, though…)

 Different agents have different styles.
 Part of this feeling-each-other-out process after an offer of representation is made is to see if you like their answers and strategies and if you can see working well with them.